 Today, shopping for kombucha is as easy as going to your neighborhood grocery store or corner convenience store.
 Yes, even convenience stores now carry kombucha.
 That’s not all.
 Restaurants and bars frequently serve kombucha in bottles or on tap.
 Have you ever had kombucha on tap?
-Definitely worth a try.
+It’s definitely worth a try.

 Similarly, craft kombucha is following the beer trend.
-There’s now a dizzying array of kombuchas from which to choose, but not all are made the same.
+There’s now a dizzying array of kombuchas from which to choose.
+Of course, not all are made the same.

 When shopping for kombucha, you should read labels and go to the brand’s website to find out how it’s made and what’s in it.
 All kombucha begins as sweet tea, but things can go in dramatically different directions from there, all dependent on who’s manufacturing the kombucha.

-You can find kombucha in the refrigerated beverage section at grocery and convenience stores.
+You will find kombucha in the refrigerated beverage section at grocery and convenience stores.
 Kombucha is a fermented drink that is bottled at just the precise time.
 Refrigeration stops the fermentation process so the kombucha has the perfect balance of acidity, sweetness and fizz.
 Left at room temperature, kombucha will continue to ferment and become increasingly more tangy and vinegary.

 Most kombucha is sold in glass bottles.
 Some companies also offer kombucha in clever cans so you can easily pack them when you’re on the go.